 - PLP LEADERSHIP THEORY/THREE CREDITS - 800.
-Will introduce participants to current theories in leadership that may be applied to a variety of different professions. - PLP LEGACIES IN LEADERSHIP/THREE CREDITS - 805.
+Will introduce participants to current theories in leadership that may be applied to a variety of different professions.

+- PLP LEGACIES IN LEADERSHIP/THREE CREDITS - 805.
 Will introduce participants to the history of leadership and individual leaders in a variety of different professions.
 It will link leadership theory with a study of individual leaders. - PLP ORGANIZATIONAL THEORY/THREE CREDITS - 810.
 This course will introduce a participants to the history of organizational theory and its application to a variety of different professions. - PLP PERSONNEL THEORY/THREE CREDITS - 815.
 This course will introduce participants to personnel theory and its application to a variety of different professions. - PLP CURRENT ISSUES IN LEADERSHIP/THREE CREDITS - 820.
 This course will introduce participants to current issues in leadership and will lead to them selecting a topic to begin their doctoral research. - PLP WRITING FOR PROFESSIONALS/THREE CREDITS - 825.
-This course will familiarize participants with the most recent version of the American Psychological Association's manual and prepare them to begin writing a dissertation using its style requirements. - PLP CULTURAL DIVERSITY AWARENESS/THREE CREDITS - 830.
-This course will introduce participants to current issues in cultural diversity awareness in a variety of professional settings. - PLP QUALITATIVE RESEARCH/THREE CREDITS - 835.
-This course will introduce participants to qualitative research methods and present an opportunity to develop the literature review for the topic selected in the Current Issues in Leadership class.

-- PLP ACTION RESEARCH/THREE CREDITS - 840.
+This course will familiarize participants with the most recent version of the American Psychological Association's manual and prepare them to begin writing a dissertation using its style requirements. - PLP CULTURAL DIVERSITY AWARENESS/THREE CREDITS - This course will introduce participants to current issues in cultural diversity awareness in a variety of professional settings. - PLP QUALITATIVE RESEARCH/THREE CREDITS - 835.
+This course will introduce participants to qualitative research methods and present an opportunity to develop the literature review for the topic selected in the Current Issues in Leadership class. - PLP ACTION RESEARCH/THREE CREDITS - 840.
 This course will introduce participants to the basics of action research in their own professional context. - PLP DATA ANALYTICS/THREE CREDITS - 845.
-This course will introduce participants to data analytics in a variety of different professions. - PLP DATA ANALYTICS II/THREE CREDITS - 846 This course provides an introduction to data mining Procedures.
-Data mining refers to procedures for identifying patterns in data, such as school budgets and student test scores.
-Students will learn about using R to visualize and analyze data, and will engage in hands-on practical experiences with test score datasets. - PLP COMMUNITY RELATIONS/THREE CREDITS - 850.
+This course will introduce participants to data analytics in a variety of different professions. - PLP COMMUNITY RELATIONS/THREE CREDITS - 850.
 This course will introduce participants to community relations and its uses in a variety of different professions. - PLP PROFESSIONAL COMMUNICATION/THREE CREDITS - 855.
 This course will introduce participants to the theory and practice of effective communication within a variety of professions. - PLP TECHNOLOGY FOR PROFESSIONALS/THREE CREDITS - 860.
-This course will cultivate participants' roles as digital leaders by introducing them to key technology-focused topics and current technology available in a variety of different professions. - PLP REPORTING RESEARCH RESULTS/THREE CREDITS - 865.
+This course will cultivate participants' roles as digital leaders by introducing them to key technologyfocused topics and current technology available in a variety of different professions.

+- PLP REPORTING RESEARCH RESULTS/THREE CREDITS - 865.
 This course will introduce the reporting of research results in a variety of different professions. - PLP LEGISLATIVE DECISION MAKING/THREE CREDITS - 870.
 This course will introduce participants to legislative decision-making in general and in the state of South Carolina in particular. - PLP ENTREPRENEURIAL THEORY/THREE CREDITS - 875.
-This course will introduce participants to entrepreneurial theory in a variety of different professions. - PLP RESEARCH ANALYSIS AND RECOMMENDATIONS 880. /THREE CREDITS - This course will introduce participants to analyzing research, reaching conclusions, and creating recommendations from these conclusions in a variety of different professions. - PLP TIME AND PROJECT MANAGEMENT/THREE CREDITS - 885.
-This course will introduce participants to time and project management strategies in a variety of different professions.
+This course will introduce participants to entrepreneurial theory in a variety of different professions.

+PLP RESEARCH ANALYSIS AND RECOMMENDATIONS

+- 880. /THREE CREDITS - This course will introduce participants to analyzing research, reaching conclusions, and creating recommendations from these conclusions in a variety of different professions.

+PLP TIME AND PROJECT MANAGEMENT/THREE CREDITS

+885. This course will introduce participants to time and project management strategies in a variety of different professions.